percona/k8spg-docs/docs/helm.md

     which is created for the Percona Distribution for PostgreSQL when you install its Helm chart (use any name you like).

-You have successfully deployed the Operator with the [default parameters](operator.md#operator-custom-resource-options).
+You have successfully installed and deployed the Operator with default parameters.
+You can check them in the [Custom Resource options reference](operator.md#operator-custom-resource-options).

 ## Next steps